 Potential Cons of Sin Stocks

 • Ethical qualms.
-Science shows that specific sin stock products like cigarettes, liquor and gambling may create health hazards that lead to severe illness and even death.
+There’s evidence that specific sin stock products like cigarettes, liquor and gambling may create health hazards that lead to severe illness and even death.
 Investors in those sectors may worry about the ethics of profiting on habits that lead to negative physical and mental health consequences.

 • Subject to cultural or regulatory shifts.
 While they may be less prone to recessions, some sin stocks may carry investment risk due to changes in the regulatory or cultural landscape.
 For example, increased gun control measures could decrease the value of firearms manufacturers while expanded legal betting could increase the value of gambling stocks.